 Let’s say you put a professional drifter in a car – someone like Duane McKeever, someone who has consummate car control even when going sideways at 90mph – would they be allowed to drift on a public road?
 While there is no definition in legislation that covers drifting (unlike in New Zealand where they have a ‘sustained loss of traction‘ clause), drifting comes under definitions of dangerous driving that including racing, going too fast or driving aggressively.
 The offence relates to a standard of driving which would not be considered as ‘careful.’

-If you are found guilty of dangerous driving, the fines are pretty much unlimited, you will be banned from driving for a period of time and you could end up in prison for up to 14 years.
+If you are found guilty of dangerous driving, the fines are pretty much unlimited, you will be banned from driving for a minimum of 5 years and the maximum sentence is life imprisonment if you cause death by dangerous driving or death by careless driving under the influence of drink or drugs.

 Losing traction momentarily, for example a small ‘chirp’ from your wheels as you pull away from the lights (which often happens as your wheels cross white lines) would not be considered dangerous driving unless you exhibited other dangerous actions such as deliberately cutting someone off.